Sleep for Optimal Physical Health: Supporting The Body’s Healing and Repair

 • High-quality sleep enhances immune system function, reduces inflammation, and improves cognitive performance.

-• Giving importance to sleep by implementing strategies such as establishing a nightly relaxation routine, restricting screen time before bedtime, and practicing stress management techniques can greatly influence overall well-being and physical health.
+• Giving importance to sleep by implementing strategies such as establishing a nightly relaxation routine, restricting screen time before bedtime, and practicing stress management techniques can greatly influence and physical health.

 Overview of Sleep and Physical Health